okraisan/insecure-signup/vulnerabilities.md

 The list of signed up people should only be accessible to an administrator.
 However, the authentication is flawed; it is only based on a URL parameter with no password authentication.
-Anyone inspecting the URL can change admin=false to admin=true and suddenly get access to the list of people.
+Anyone inspecting the URL can become an administrator by changing admin=false to admin=true and suddenly get access to the list of people.
 This seems like an outrageous decision on part of the developers, but "authentication" schemes like this have been seen in the past, at least anecdotally; the original story can be found by searching for